 The rites themselves, the movements, words, gestures, and the use of material things are meant, first, to tell us what the rites are accomplishing and, second, to enable us to express our part in them.
 For example, the marking of the sign of the cross on the forehead of someone being baptized is meant to express to everyone present the fact that Baptism invisibly imprints the vital pattern of the Cross in the very substance of the candidate's being.
-So, too, are we meant to enter into the significance of the various other rites.
+So we are meant to enter into the significance of the rites.